Analysis | Trump’s unusually lawyerly response to allegations of destroying documents

 Trump does spend a significant chunk of his statement trying to accuse the Clintons of mishandling official White House documents.

 Historians say every president has violated the law on preserving records — most commonly by using personal devices that don’t have to be preserved to communicate.
-But none have been as egregious as Trump.
+But none has been as egregious as Trump.
 “Since Nixon, there is no example of a president just pretending the law doesn’t exist,” presidential historian Robert David Johnson said.

 Trump isn’t admitting that, but he also isn’t trying to fight that accusation, either.